Limitless-Kode/brn-whitepaper/docs/tutorial-extras/translate-your-site copy 3.md

 NOTE: The ranked leaderboard will be reset at the beginning of each month.

-Additionally, before the ranked leaderboard is reset, the player who ranks 1st will receive 1x 100% NFT Box, 3x ERA Ticket + Special Title, and $50 cash.
+Additionally, before the ranked leaderboard is reset, the player who ranks 1st will receive 1x Item Box, 3x ERA Ticket + Special Title, and $50 cash.

 >**Ranking System Awards**